mbrandonw/presentations/2017-10-31-server-side-swift-from-scratch/server-side-switch-from-scratch.md

 }
 ```

-^ We start in the state of "status open", which means the only functions `(Conn) -> Conn` you can write are ones that set the status code and do nothing else.
-This means you are forced load up all the data you are going to need for later so that you can set the status to 404 for data you can't find.
-This also fixes a terrible anti-pattern in rails in which loading of data can be done at any time, often happening directly in the view, which can cause exceptions to be thrown at any moment, resulting in a 404.
+^ here's an example piece of middleware that is responsible for writing the status code.
+You give a status integer, and it gives back middleware that transforms a connection whose status is open to one whose headers are open. this is a compile-time guarantee that once you set the status it can never change.

+^ this provides type-level safety against a terrible anti-pattern in the rails world, and probably other web frameworks, in which you can throw an exception at any layer of the framework, causing the status to suddenly change to a 400 or 500 code. it is very annoying tracking down those bugs.

 ---

-# [fit] Middleware states
+# Middleware states
-# Headers open
+## Headers open

 ```swift
 func writeHeader<A>(_ name: String, _ value: String)